debops/debops/docs/security.rst

 ----------------

-The `HashiCorp <https://hashicorp.com/>`_ company publishes the source code of each application on GitHub, in the `hashicorp <https://github.com/hashicorp/>`_ organization.
+The `HashiCorp <https://hashicorp.com/>`_ company publishes the source code of each application on GitHub, in the `hashicorp organization <https://github.com/hashicorp/>`_.
 Each release is tagged using ``git`` tags.
 Each tag is signed by the HashiCorp OpenPGP key.

 The process that HashiCorp uses to build binary Go packages from the sources on GitHub and deploy them on their release page is currently unpublished.